 There are so many great crafts being shared on Pinterest, Facebook and Instagram during the holidays, but how do you choose from the plethora of crafts to find one that your little learners will enjoy.
-Here are some things I consider before sitting down with my little ones to create together.
+Here are some things I consider before sitting down with my little ones to create a Christmas craft together.

 Choosing the RIGHT Activity

-So, many crafts and holiday projects may be cute, but not at all right for your child.
+Many crafts and holiday projects may be cute, but not at all right for your child.
 As you pick holiday activities for your little ones please keep in mind their age, ability level and interests.

 My son is 4 years old and I have seen some great activities that 4 year olds would LOVE to do, but they might not be right for mine!
 And let’s be honest where is the fun for my children when I am completing the majority of the craft?!?!
 My two year old would find no pleasure in anything SHE cannot do on her own (I’m sure anyone who knows toddlers can relate)